Prospects for Probing Sub-GeV Leptophilic Dark Matter with the Future VLAST: Allowed parameter space

-In Fig.~\ref{Fig:DD}, we show the $95\%$ allowed region projected onto the ($m_\text{DM}$, $\bar\sigma_e$) plane for electrophilic interactions.
+In Fig.~\ref{Fig:DD}, we show the $2\sigma$ allowed region projected onto the ($m_\text{DM}$, $\bar\sigma_e$) plane for electrophilic interactions.
 The light blue regions indicate the non-resonance regime, which includes the forbidden and $m_{\rm DM} > m_{\rm MED}$ regions (as shown in Fig.~\ref{Fig:mx_mphi}).
 Our scan for the mediator mass is above $1\,\rm{MeV}$, specifically $m_{\rm{MED}} \gg \alpha m_e$, allowing us to use the heavy mediator form-factor $F_{\rm{DM}}(q)=1$.
-It is worth noting that most of the non-resonance region in both the $p$-wave (middle panel) and $(s+p)$-wave (right panel) scenarios have already been excluded by XENON1T~\cite{XENON:2019gfn}, while the resonance region exhibits a suppressed $\bar\sigma_e$, making it difficult to be probed with XENON1T.
+It is worth noting that most of the non-resonance region in both the $p$-wave (middle panel) and $(s+p)$-wave (right panel) scenarios have already been excluded by the null results from XENON1T~\cite{XENON:2019gfn}, DarkSide-50~\cite{DarkSide:2022knj}, and DAMIC-M~\cite{DAMIC-M:2023gxo}, while the resonance region exhibits a suppressed $\bar\sigma_e$, making it difficult to be probed with these experiments.
 This suppression arises from the Planck relic density constraint, which imposes an upper limit on the coupling constants $g_D$ and $g_f$.
 In the following, we will focus exclusively on the resonance region, which can bypass the constraints imposed by relic density, CMB, and DM direct detection.

 To illustrate the impact of all constraints on the resonance parameter space, we present in Fig.~\ref{Fig:couplings} the coupling product $M_D \times g_{e\,(\mu)}$ (left column) and $g_D \times g_{e\,(\mu)}$ (middle and right columns) as a function of the resonance parameter $\xi$, defined as $\xi = \sqrt{(m_{\rm{MED}}^2 - 4m_{\rm{DM}}^2)/4m_{\rm{DM}}^2}$, within the $95\%$ confidence region.
 Additionally, we label the exclusion regions with appropriate experimental constraint tags, marked in red.
 We summarize our findings as follows: \begin{itemize} \item For the $s$-wave annihilation, $M_D \times g_{e(\mu)}$ exhibits a approximate linear decrease with $\xi$, a behavior resulting from stringent CMB and relic abundance constraints.
 In the parameter region $\xi > 1 \times 10^{-3}$, direct detection experiments impose strong constraints on $M_D \times g_{\mu}$.